KUTlime/Interview-questions/README.md

 ### Automated test design for a console application

-A decorator design pattern around `ConfigProviderClient`, your own interface that will wrap the `ConfigProviderClient` class.
+A decorator design pattern around `ConfigProviderClient`, your interface that will wrap the `ConfigProviderClient` class.

-### How you would simplify this code?
+### How would you simplify this code?

 ```csharp
 var rootModel = JsonConvert.DeserializeObject<MapboxRootModel>(contentString);